Sort by:

 Planting Details

-- Planting Depth: Plant seeds or roots about 1/4 inch deep in well-drained soil.
+- Planting Depth: Sow seeds 1/8 inch (3 mm) deep in loose, well-draining soil.

-- Spacing: Space plants about 18–24 inches apart to allow for their wide growth and to prevent overcrowding.
+- Spacing: Space plants 12–18 inches (30–45 cm) apart to allow for good air circulation and proper growth.

 Care Instructions